-Other regulatory reforms: Other regulatory reforms adopted or proposed in the wake of the financial crisis - for example, extensive new regulations governing our derivatives activities, compensation, bank levies, deposit protection, data protection or a possible financial transaction tax - may materially increase our operating costs and negatively impact our business model.
+Other regulatory reforms: Other regulatory reforms adopted or proposed in the wake of the financial crisis - for example, extensive new regulations governing our derivatives activities, compensation, bank levies, deposit protection, or data protection - may materially increase our operating costs and negatively impact our business model.

-Beyond capital requirements and the other requirements discussed above, we are affected, or expect to be affected, by various additional regulatory reforms, including, among other things, regulations governing our derivatives activities, compensation, bank levies, deposit protection including in the event that a compensation case is ascertained, data protection or a possible financial transaction tax.
+Beyond capital requirements and the other requirements discussed above, we are affected, or expect to be affected, by various additional regulatory reforms, including, among other things, regulations governing our derivatives activities, compensation, bank levies, deposit protection or data protection.

 On 16 August 2012, the EU Regulation on over-the-counter ("OTC") derivatives, central counterparties and trade repositories, referred to as European Market Infrastructure Regulation ("EMIR"), entered into force.
 EMIR introduced a number of requirements, including clearing obligations for certain classes of OTC derivatives and various reporting and disclosure obligations.
 EMIR implementation has led and may lead to changes that may negatively impact our profit margins.
 The revised Markets in Financial Instruments Directive ("MiFID II") and the corresponding Regulation ("MiFIR") became applicable to us on 3 January 2018 and provide for, among other things, a trading obligation for those OTC derivatives which are subject to mandatory clearing and which are sufficiently standardized.
+On 25 November 2021, the European Commission published a proposal for a review of MiFIR (referred to as the "MiFIR Review") that entails amendments to MiFIR and MiFID II.
+The proposals in the MiFIR Review, among other things, introduce an EU-wide consolidated tape for each asset class, enhanced transparency requirements for small trades in equities (such as shares) and for non-equities (such as derivatives and bonds), and adjust the scope of the EU share trading obligation and derivatives trading obligation.

 In the United States, the Dodd-Frank Act has numerous provisions that affect or may affect our operations.
 Pursuant to regulations implementing provisions of the Dodd-Frank Act, we provisionally registered as a swap dealer with the U.S. Commodity Futures Trading Commission ("CFTC") and became subject to the CFTC's extensive oversight.
 Regulation of swap dealers by the CFTC imposes numerous corporate governance, business conduct, capital, margin, reporting, clearing, execution and other regulatory requirements on us.
 It also requires us to comply with certain U.S. rules in some circumstances with respect to transactions conducted outside of the United States or with non-U.S. persons.
 Although the coverage of EMIR and CFTC regulations implementing the Dodd-Frank Act is in many ways similar, certain swaps may be subject to both regulatory regimes to a significant extent.
-However, pursuant to the CFTC's guidance on cross-border swaps regulation, there may be instances where we can comply with the requirements of EMIR and MiFID in lieu of complying with the CFTC's requirements.
-The requirements under the Dodd-Frank Act may adversely affect our derivatives business and make us less competitive, especially as compared to competitors not subject to such regulation.

 Additionally, under the Dodd-Frank Act, security-based swaps are subject to a standalone regulatory regime under the jurisdiction of the U.S. Securities and Exchange Commission ("SEC").
-The SEC has recently adopted supplemental guidance and rule amendments addressing the cross-border application of certain rules regulating security-based swaps.
-This rulemaking will establish a firm timeline for security-based swap dealer registration.
-The compliance date for Deutsche Bank to register with the SEC is no earlier than 6 October 2021.
-This will impose further regulation of our derivatives business.
+The SEC has implemented rules regarding registration, capital, risk-mitigation techniques, reporting, business conduct standards, trade acknowledgement and verification requirements, and cross-border requirements for security-based swap dealers that are generally similar to the CFTC's rules for swap dealers.
+These rules generally came into effect in November 2021, the first compliance date for registration of security-based swap dealers.
+Pursuant to these rules, we are conditionally registered as a security-based swap dealer and are now subject to further regulation of our derivatives business.